SUSE/cap-terraform/eks/README.md

 1. run `aws configure` to authenticate to AWS.
 2. Run `terraform plan -out <path-to-plan>`
-3. Run `terraform apply --parallelism=5 <path-to-plan>` to create the cluster in AWS.
-Note that setting the `parallelism` flag value to 5 (default=10) reduces the level of concurrency of Terraform making AWS API calls and might help avoid timeouts due AWS throttling API calls.
+3. Run `terraform apply <path-to-plan>` to create the cluster in AWS.
 4. Run `terraform output kubeconfig` to generate the kubeconfig.
 Point your `KUBECONFIG` env var to this file.
 5. Check the health of the worker nodes with `kubectl get nodes`.
 6. The deployment also sets up helm and deploys nginx Ingress Controller in the default namespace.
 You can check the status of the helm deployment by doing a `helm list`.